Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

 # Compute Engine

 - Infrastructure as a Service (IaaS)
 - Offers predefined or custom virtual machine types.
-We can chose the:
+We can chose these:
     - vCPU (cores) and Memory (RAM)
     - Storage:
         - Zonal or regional persistent HDD or SSD